pyadmell/deep-reinforcement-learning-udacity/p3_collab-compet/Report.md

 # Performance Report

+## Environment and Dependencies

+Refer to [README](./../README.md) for the environment description and dependencies.

 ## Learning Algorithm
 For this project, **PPO (Proximal Policy Optimization)** was implemented given continuous nature of the problem. **PPO** is a policy gradient method.
 Compared to **TRPO (Trust Region Policy Optimization)**,